ccUnity3d/Brainztorm-docs/manual/communications/client.rst

 Force Update
 ^^^^^^^^^^^^
 During the handshake phase, Brainztorm verify the minimum version of the game allowed to run in the current platform.
-It compares the *minVersion* value obtained from handshake json file with the current installed version, if the version is deprecated, it shown a native alert dialog forcing the user to go to the respective App Store or Play Store for updating the game in order to continue playing.
+It compares the *minVersion* value obtained from handshake JSON file with the current installed version: if the installed version is less than *minVersion* (is deprecated) then shown a native alert dialog forcing the user to go to the respective App Store or Play Store for updating the game in order to continue playing.

 Session start
 -------------